airborne-commando/maigret-night/README.md

 # maigret night

-A GUI edition of the OSINT tool maigret, Full info can be [found here](https://github.com/soxoj/maigret/tree/main) as this relies on the CLI as a backend, nothing much has changed in functions.
+A GUI edition of the OSINT tool maigret, Full info can be [found here](https://github.com/soxoj/maigret/tree/main) along with the [docs](https://maigret.readthedocs.io/en/latest/quick-start.html) as this relies on the CLI as a backend, nothing much has changed in functions.
 Can also install it via a venv with

     python -m venv venv && pip3 install maigret